Jeremy Borseth

 Jeremy John Borseth (born November 6, 1976) is an American former football punter who played college football at the University of Louisville.
 Playing for the Louisville Cardinals football team from 1995 to 1998, he earned All-Conference USA honors.

-Early years
+Early life

 Borseth was born in Green Bay, Wisconsin.
 He played high school football and competed in track and field at Pulaski High School in Pulaski, Wisconsin.

 College career

 Borseth earned an athletic scholarship to the University of Louisville.
 He started as a true freshman in 1995 and played four years for the Louisville Cardinals football team, ending his collegiate career in 1998.
 Borseth was voted special teams player of the year in 1996, 1997, and 1998.
 As a senior, he was a member of the 1998 Louisville Cardinals football team that went 7–5 and earned a trip to the Motor City Bowl, capping the biggest turnaround in college football that year, rebounding from a 1–10 record in 1997.
 Borseth is the career punting leader for Louisville and Conference USA.

 He also holds the records for the highest punting average in Motor City Bowl history with a 49.3 yard average.